 Federal investigators are reportedly looking into a conversation posted on anonymous message board 4chan for links to the shooting.
 While it's unclear if it's linked to the shooting, a 4chan user posted late Wednesday night warning people not to go to school if they are in the Northwest.

 Umpqua Community College has about 3,000 students.
 It had a single unarmed security officer on duty at the time, according to the Associated Press.
 The college tweeted that it would remain closed until Monday and that all weekend activities would be cancelled.

 "We are holding the community of Douglas County in our hearts today" said Oregon Governor Kate Brown at a press conference.

-Counselors are available for UCC students, staff and their families who need them at the Douglas County Fairgrounds - Douglas Hall.- Douglas Co SO Oregon (@DouglasCoSO) October 1, 2015
+Counselors are available for UCC students, staff and their families who need them at the Douglas County Fairgrounds - Douglas Hall.- Douglas Co Sheriff's Office - Oregon (@DouglasCoSO) October 1, 2015

 President Barack Obama called the Roseburg a community of "really good people" and said the victims and his families were in his thoughts and prayers in a speech at the White House.
 With visible anger, he called once again for gun reforms, and said that mass shootings have become commonplace in America.